 Fellowships are available to scholars with a PhD or equivalent degree (e.g., MD or JD) from the United States or abroad.
-PhD candidates who have made substantial progress toward the completion of their dissertation may be considered if their dissertation topic is in nuclear security.
+PhD candidates must have at least three chapters of their dissertation completed, and their dissertation topic must be in nuclear security.
 Proposed research for the fellowship must be consistent with the mission of the program described above.

 All fellows will receive a ten-month stipend.
 Fellows are expected to be in residence at MIT.
 Stipends at the pre-doctoral, post-doctoral and junior faculty level will be competitive and commensurate with experience.
 MIT’s health insurance is included.
 Office space and supplies, use of a computer, and access to MIT’s libraries and other facilities will be provided.

 Each applicant should submit a packet that includes:

 - Prospectus for research project or dissertation (no more than 1,500 words)